ULL-ESIT-PL/pegjs-strip/README.md

 The utility removes all code-related statements such as the initializer block, actions and labels.
 The semantic predicate `&{<code>}` and `!{<code>}` are replaced with `&{}` or `!{}` respectively.

-By default, the utility does not strip comment blocks.
-To remove comments, `--strip-comment` option can be used.
+By default, the utility strips comment blocks.
+To keep comments, `--strip-comment` option can be used.

 ## Usage